Romsdu69anciennement26/tpelimination_rdd/README.md

 # Biological context

 The nematode Mesorhabditis belari is one of several organisms showing a particularly interesting process called "genome elimination".
 This phenomenon consists of a programmed elimination of the genome during embryonic development that occurs in five events, always in somatic cells, and between cell stages 2 and 15.
-The part of the genome that is eliminated in somatic cells is always the same and mainly codes for repeated sequences.
-Thus, a potential explanation for this phenomenon could be that it regulates the expression of repeated elements, but this remains to be studied.
+The part of the genome that is eliminated is always the same and mainly codes for repeated sequences.
+Accordingly, a potential explanation for this phenomenon could be that it regulates the expression of repeated elements, but this remains to be studied.

-Because the genes involved in this genome silencing are not yet known, the project presented here aims to identify these effectors through a transcriptomic screen, comparing the transcriptome of single embryos before, during and after the genome silencing phenomenon.
+Because the genes involved in this genome elimination are not yet known, the project presented here aims to identify these effectors through a transcriptomic screen, comparing the transcriptome of single embryos before, during and after the genome elimination phenomenon.

-For this purpose, M.belari embryos were sorted according to different developmental stages, the 1 and 2 cell stage before elimination, 4 and 8 cells during elimination, and 8 cells + 5h (about 60 cells) and 8 cells + 7h (about 100 cells) after elimination
+For this purpose, M.belari embryos were sorted according to different developmental stages, the 1 and 2 cell stage before elimination, 4 and 8 cells during elimination, and 8 cells + 5h (around 60 cells) and 8 cells + 7h (around 100 cells) after elimination.
 The mRNAs were extracted from each of the embryos and duplicates were made for each of the six stages producing a total of 12 samples.
 These 12 samples were then sequenced by Illumina and mapped to the M.belari reference transcriptome.

 # File organization